 The following information requirements are associated with natural area planning and conservation, and are described in more detail in the sections below:

-- Ecological Network Reports
+- Ecological Network Reports (phase I and II)

 - Ecological Design Reports (at the discretion of the Sustainable Development department)